dixitcoder/canva-design-id-extractor/README.md

 - **Vue.js**: A JavaScript framework for building user interfaces.
 - **HTML5**: For structuring the content of the web page.
 - **CSS3**: For styling the page and making the design responsive.
-- **Responsive Design**: The design is fully responsive, optimized for desktop and mobile views.

 ## How It Works